WFRCAnalytics/utah_bike_demand_model/Model_Inputs/README.md

+## Link Attributes
+link_id: unique identifer
+from_node: from node ID
+from_x: From x-coordinate
+from_y: From y-coordinate
+to_node: to node ID
+to_x: To x-coordinate
+to_y: To y-coordinate
+Name: Street name
+Oneway: Indicates if road is one-way
+Speed: Speed limit in MPH
+AutoNetwork: Indicates if link is part of Auto Network
+BikeNetwork: Indicates if link is part of Bike Network
+PedNetwork: Indicates if link is part of Pedestrian Network
+DriveTime: (No longer reliable - To be removed)
+BikeTime: (No longer reliable - To be removed)
+Pedestrian: (No longer reliable - To be removed)
+Length_Miles: Length in miles
+RoadClass: road class
+AADT: Average Annual Daily Traffic
+Length_Meters: Length in meters

 ## Microzone Attributes

-*REMM: Real Estate Market Model (WFRC/MAG MPO Areas)
+*REMM: Real Estate Market Model (WFRC/MAG MPO Areas)*
-TDM: Wasatch Front Travel Demand Model (WFRC/MAG MPO Areas)
+*TDM: Wasatch Front Travel Demand Model (WFRC/MAG MPO Areas)*
-AGRC: Utah Automated Geographic Resource Center (gis.utah.gov)*
+*AGRC: Utah Automated Geographic Resource Center (gis.utah.gov)*

 **Households**
 Description: Number of households (residential units that are occupied)